tnscorcoran/openshift-demos/README.md

 ### Main demonstrations
 With each demonstration, we provide you with a brief description as well as the starting time in the video for that demo.
 In the sub-folders **_1-demos-setup_** and **_2-demos-execution_**, you'll find instructions to setup and run that demo.

-* Load test demo - available at start of recording
+1. Load test demo - available at start of recording
-* CICD demo - available at 2.04
+2. CICD demo - starts at minute/second 2/04

 ### Short demonstrations